Towards an open-source model for data and metadata standards

 There is much to be gained from the development of standards that apply in multiple different domains.
 For example, many research fields use images as data and array-based computing that is applicable to images in various research fields is at the core of many scientific computing codes.
 This means that practitioners within any given field should be motivated to draw on shared data standards and shared software implementations of operations that are common across fields.
 On the other hand, it is very hard to justify the investment in these common resources.
 On the one hand, data standardization investment is even more justified if the standard is generalizable beyond any specific science domain.
 On the other hand, while the use cases are domain sciences based, data standardization is seen as a data infrastructure and not a science investment, reducing the immediate incentives for researchers to engage with such efforts.
 This is exacerbated by science research funding schemes that eschew generalized cross-domain solutions, and that seek to generate tangible impact only with a specific domain.

 Where there is commercial interest in the development of data analysis tools (e.g., in biomedical applications or applications were research funding can be directed towards commercial solutions) there is an incentive to create data formats and data analysis platforms that are proprietary.
 This may drive innovative applications of scientific measurements, but also creates sub-fields where scientific observations are generated by proprietary instrumentation, due to these commercialization or other profit-driven incentives.
-There is a lack of regulatory oversight to adhere to available standards or evolve common tools, limiting integration across different measurements.
-In cases where a significant amount of data is already stored in proprietary formats, significant data transformations may be required to get data to a state that is amenable to open-source standards.
+FTIR Spectroscopy is one such example, wherein use of Bruker instrumentation necessitates downstream analysis of the resulting measurements using proprietary binary formats necessary for the OPUS Software.
+Another example is the proliferation of proprietary file formats in electrophysiological measurements of brain signals Hermes and Cimbalnek (2023).
+And yet another one is proprietary application programming interfaces (APIs) used in electronic health records Adler-Milstein and Pfeifer (2017).
+In most cases, there is a lack of regulatory oversight to adhere to available standards or evolve common tools, limiting integration across different measurements.
+In cases where a significant amount of data is already stored in proprietary formats, or where access is limited by proprietary APIs significant data transformations may be required to get data to a state that is amenable to open-source standards.
 In these sub-fields there may also be a lack of incentive to set aside investment or resources to invest in establishing open-source data standards, leaving these sub-fields relatively siloed.

 The importance of standards stems not only from discussions within research fields about how research can best be conducted to take advantage of existing and growing datasets, but also arises from interactions with stakeholders in other sectors.
 Several different kinds of cross-sector interactions can be defined as having an important impact on the development of open-source standards.